MarineScotlandScience/salmon-cl/README.md

 ## Setup

-1. TODO: Data - how are we providing this to the user?
+1. Data available on request from James Ounsley <james.ounsley@gov.scot>
 2. Run through scripts in sequence.

     + 01_wrangle_data.R - wrangles the raw data from use by the models.